Common 529 plan fees to watch out for

 The bottom line

-As you search for a plan, fees are an important consideration, but they’re not the only consideration.
-Also take a look at the plan’s track record of investment performance, what unique benefits it has and what additional tax deductions are available to you.
+Before you open a 529 plan, look at its track record of investment performance, its unique benefits and what additional tax deductions are available.